islab-sophia/odigen-mlpmixer/README.md

 #odigen-mlpmixer

-This repository contains the official pytorch implementation of "Increasing diversity of omni-directional images generated from single image using cGAN based on MLPMixer".
+This repository contains the official pytorch implementation of "Increasing diversity of omni-directional images generated from single image using cGAN based on MLPMixer" in ACPR2023.

+- Atsuya Nakata, Ryuto Miyazaki, and Takao Yamanaka, "Increasing diversity of omni-directional images generated from single image using cGAN based on MLPMixer," ACPR2023.

 ![GeneratorImage_v3.png](GeneratorImage_v3.png)